fanypilar/fpilarova_masters/README.md

 # To use the program it is needed to:
 ## 1. Rename the main folder as "fpilarova_masters-main" (the script uses the name)
 The downloaded (main) folder contains:
-- "AnAge_dataset" with dataset downloaded 15.4.2023 from AnAge database website (https://genomics.senescence.info/species/index.html)
+- "AnAge_dataset" with dataset downloaded 15.
+4. 2023 from AnAge database website (https://genomics.senescence.info/species/index.html) (it is possible to replace it with an updated one)
-- "AnimalTraits_dataset" with dataset downloaded 15.4.2023 from AnimalTraits database website (https://animaltraits.org/)
+- "AnimalTraits_dataset" with dataset downloaded 15.
+4. 2023 from AnimalTraits database website (https://animaltraits.org/) (it is possible to replace it with an updated one)
 - "script" with the program
 - "README.md"